 YOU AND YOUR BRAIN NEED REST.
 GET SOME REST.

 Would you listen with a sympathetic ear, give them a big hug and say “Well, okey dokey, I have to be going.
-I’ll see you at work on Monday.
+I’ll see you at work tomorrow.
 Bye!”

 I’m guessing not.

-I’m guessing….if you are like most people…you would expect your poor friend to take a few days off work to rest and recuperate and mentally process what happened.
+I’m guessing, if you are like most people, you would tell your poor friend to take a few days off work to rest and recuperate and mentally process what happened.
 I am guessing that you wouldn’t find it that odd or strange if your friend wanted to take the whole next week off in order to emotionally heal and try to calm down from the tremendous anxiety they are feeling after such a scary occurrence.

 You are such a sensitive person, that your reaction to whatever stress is going on in your life, is exactly the same as the reaction your imaginary friend had after being attacked in the alley.
 There is NO difference and your brain knows NO difference.
-And yet you just carried on with your life and didn’t do anything to take care of yourself.
-Probably because you weren’t even aware that you were having such a strong emotional reaction.
-That is very common in people with anxiety!
+And yet you just carry on with your life and don’t do anything to take care of yourself.
+Probably because you aren’t even aware that your brain is perceiving your life as dramatically as it is, and creating all these symptoms of anxiety.

 So just to summarize here, because it is really important that this sinks in for you: